 Of course, there is much more than just the interior design that appeals to women, and these co-working spaces have taken lots of important issues to heart as well.

-Additionally, there is a growing focus on the mental health of women, as well as the pressures and responsibilities that they juggle on a daily basis.
+Additionally, there is a growing focus on the mental health of women, as well as the pressures and responsibilities that they juggle daily.
 One space, known as The Wing, recently added a book club to their space.
 They’ve also begun to host seminars on depression and anxiety and guest speakers.

 All this is in an attempt to support and empower women from all walks of life who are dealing with all kinds of different struggles and triumphs.
 These spaces are taking the industry by storm not only because they provide a much-needed safe space for women, but also because they encourage women to support one another.

-These types of spaces are hard to find on a daily basis and are much more capable of being maintained in an environment that promises women-only.
+These types of spaces are hard to find daily and are much more capable of being maintained in an environment that promises women-only.

 The first female-centric co-working space opened in New York City in the Flatiron District.
 All kinds of powerful women flocked here, including models, writers, and fashion designers.
 The waiting list regularly sits around 3,000 people at a time, so it’s no surprise that three new locations are going to be opening up in SoHo, Brooklyn, and Washington.